Tower of Evil: Development

 Producer Richard Gordon was looking for a horror film he could make in England in association with Joe Solomon of Fanfare Films.
-Gordon met Geogre Baxt who pitched him the story of Tower of Evil and Gordon bought it.
+Gordon met George Baxt who pitched him the story of Tower of Evil and Gordon bought it.
 Gordon paid Baxt $5,000 to write a script which was delivered six months later.
 Neither Gordon nor Solomon liked the final script, feeling that there was too much humor.